-However, neither of the taxes referred to above will be payable by exempt persons acting for their own account including investors who are not Belgian residents, provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status, and certain Belgian institutional investors as defined in Article 126.1, 2° of the code of miscellaneous duties and taxes (wetboek diverse rechten en taksen/code des droits et taxes divers) for the tax on stock exchange transactions and in Article 139, second paragraph of the same code for the tax on repurchase transactions.
+However, no tax on stock exchange transactions will be payable by exempt persons acting for their own account including investors who are not Belgian residents, provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status, and certain Belgian institutional investors as defined in Article 126.1, 2° of the code of miscellaneous duties and taxes (wetboek diverse rechten en taksen/code des droits et taxes divers).

 As stated below, the European Commission has published a proposal for a Directive for a common financial transactions tax (the "FTT") for an enhanced cooperation in the area of financial transactions tax.
 The proposal currently stipulates that once the FTT enters into force, the participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax).
-For Belgium, the tax on stock exchange transactions and the tax on repurchase transactions should thus be abolished once the FTT enters into force.
+For Belgium, the tax on stock exchange transactions should thus be abolished once the FTT enters into force.
 Since 2019, participating Member States are discussing a new FTT proposal.
 According to the latest draft of this new FTT proposal (submitted by the German government), the FTT would not apply to straight notes.
 The FTT proposal is still subject to negotiation between the participating Member States and therefore may be changed at any time.